Awooochy/MSX-SilentDropper/README.md

 Packer included for generating the malicious shipping packages.
 Supports downloading packages from any site.
 Attaches to startup.
-Stays hidden and uses very few mnemory.
+Stays hidden and uses very few memory.
 Can stay hidden as a fake system process.
 Easy and comfy usage.
 2/71 in virustotal.